ilyanto/esp32_aqi/README.md

 ## How to install
 - Prerequisite: Must have a LittleFS partition.
 - Compile the binary and flash it to the ESP32.
-- Upload the data to LittleFS. ctrl+shift+p > upload littlefs to esp32
+- Upload the file(s) in data folder to LittleFS partition. ctrl+shift+p > Upload LittleFS to ESP32

 ## License
 This project is licensed under the **MIT License**.